-The application of the last exception to material published on a website is refined.
+New provision is made to clarify the third of these exceptions, in its application to material published on a website.
 It is made clearer that the rule only applies where the publication of the matter on the website is secondary publication.
 That is to say, the publisher has also published the matter in a newspaper or periodical circulating in Jersey or as part of a broadcast television or radio programme.